genjax-dev/genjax-chi/docs/genjax/library/generative_functions/builtin.md

 ### `trace`

 The `trace` primitive provides access to the ability to invoke another generative function as a callee.

+::: genjax.generative_functions.builtin.trace

 Returning to our example above:

 ```python exec="yes" source="tabbed-left" session="ex-trace"